microsoft/debug-adapter-protocol/specification.md

   body: {
     /**
-     * Optional set of logical areas that got invalidated.
-This property has a
+     * Set of logical areas that got invalidated.
+This property has a hint
-     * hint characteristic: a client can only be expected to make a 'best
+     * characteristic: a client can only be expected to make a 'best effort' in
-     * effort' in honouring the areas but there are no guarantees.
-If this
+     * honouring the areas but there are no guarantees.
+If this property is
-     * property is missing, empty, or if values are not understood, the client
+     * missing, empty, or if values are not understood, the client should assume
-     * should assume a single value 'all'.
+     * a single value `all`.
      */
     areas?: InvalidatedAreas[];